-How to draw a crowd for your chapter workshop
+How to draw a crowd to your chapter’s Wylie Writing Workshop

 “One idea that the leadership kept coming back to was to bring in a nationally known communications expert to attract young professionals as well as the more seasoned communicator.
 Everyone had heard great things about Wylie’s workshops.”

 — Debra Salem, IABC/Detroit chapter leader

 Still, chapter leaders decided to move ahead with the workshop.
 And was Ann glad they did!
 Some 95 people registered for the seminar — way above the chapter’s break-even goal of 70.
 About 30% of attendees were not IABC members, so the program introduced them to the benefits of membership.

 How did IABC Detroit bring in a record audience in the midst of a bad economy and massive layoffs?
 Chapter leader Debra Salem shares these secrets:

 - Start early.
 The chapter started promoting the event six months in advance.
 That helped draw professionals with money left in the budget at the end of the year.

 - Reach out.
 IABC Detroit marketed the event to half a dozen other local communication associations, the IABC Heritage region and IABC and PRSA chapters within a three-hour commute.
 Most of those organizations also promoted the event to their members.

 - Get around.
 Chapter leaders promoted the workshop on the chapter website, on local and regional calendar listings and via press releases distributed to newspapers throughout the state and through PR Newswire.

 - Market often.
 The chapter sent email notes to their own members about every two weeks.